 At Nebula Genomics, we understand that your genomic data is sensitive, personal, and irreplaceable.
 We know there are privacy risks to sharing this data, and we take those risks very seriously.

-At Nebula Genomics, we are building the first privacy-focused personal genomics service.
+We have built and are continuing to improve the first privacy-focused personal genomics service.
 We do away with all of the middlemen between you and the third-party customers interested in your data.
-Without those middlemen, you have control over sharing your data and being compensated.
+You have control over sharing your data and being compensated.
 You can read more about the importance of DNA privacy.

-Do you have DNA test results from other testing sites like Ancestry or 23andMe results?
+Do you have DNA test results from other sites like Ancestry or 23andMe?
 Upload the DNA testing data to Nebula to learn even more with the free Nebula Genomics expanded report.

 This expanded report uses statistical models to fill in the blanks left behind by typical microarray-based DNA genotyping tests.
 Compared to Genetic Genie, we focus on polygenic scores that combine information from many genetic variants to make predictions.